mszegedy/plea/story/ch-3.md

 "Scary," said Sofia.
 "I think lemmings naturally assume they're in a fox's mouth, if they're in a tight, warm space against a larger mammal's body.
 The whole time, I was ready to escape the moment I thought it was safe.
 I ended up chewing my way out."

-"Oh," said Vasilisa, "I was hoping it would have been more fun." (_Oh my god,_ stop _talking!_ she thought.)
-"I've always wanted to try being an animal." (_Vasilisa, you are an idiot._)
+"Oh," said Vasilisa, "I was hoping it would have been more fun."
+She then realized what she'd just said.
+"I mean, um, before your mom got m— I mean, sorry, obviously 'fun' isn't—" (_Stop talking!_ she screamed at herself in her brain.)
+"I mean, I've always wanted to try being an animal." (_Vasilisa, you are an idiot._)

 Sofia, despite everything, smiled.
 "We can arrange that."